-Does the Department of English Admissions Committee have cutoff levels for GRE scores and GPAs?
+Does the Department of English Admissions Committee have cutoff levels for GPAs?

-No. The Admissions Committee does not have specific cutoff levels for GRE scores and GPAs, nor does the Department report average scores or GPAs.
-Please note that the Admissions Committee generally considers your writing sample, statement of purpose, and recommendation letters to be more important to your application than your GRE scores.
+No. The Admissions Committee does not have specific cutoff levels for GPAs, nor does the Department report average GPAs.
+Please note that the Admissions Committee generally considers your writing sample, statement of purpose, and recommendation letters to be of most relevance.

 Questions about Application Materials